futureaiitofficial/prosumeai/docs/cookie-architecture.md

 - Memory usage is minimal
 - Batched operations are supported for high-volume scenarios

-This architecture ensures ProsumeAI can scale to handle more users while maintaining robust security and excellent performance.
+This architecture ensures ATScribe can scale to handle more users while maintaining robust security and excellent performance.